Footage of Chris Rock in immediate aftermath of Will Smith Oscars slap shared online

-Chris Rock: New footage of dazed comedian in immediate aftermath of Will Smith Oscars slap shared online
+Chris Rock: New footage of dazed comedian in immediate aftermath of Will Smith Oscars slap surfaces online

 Comedian looks dumbfounded in the minutes after Smith hit him on stage